tareqahmed2/tareqahmed2/README.md

 ###

-<p align="left">I am a front-end developer from Bangladesh.
+<p align="left">I am a front-end web developer from Bangladesh.
 Currently, I am a student at Eastern University of Bangladesh.
 I make beautiful web applications, and I also know some basics of backend.</p>

 ###